w9jds/firebase-action/README.md

 * `FIREBASE_TOKEN` - **Required if GCP_SA_KEY is not set**.
 The token to use for authentication.
 This token can be aquired through the `firebase login:ci` command.

 * `GCP_SA_KEY` - **Required if FIREBASE_TOKEN is not set**.
 A base64 encoded private key (json format) for a Service Account with the `Firebase Admin` role in the project.
-If you're deploying functions, you would also need the `Cloud Functions Developer` role.
+If you're deploying functions, you would also need the `Cloud Functions Developer` role, and the `Cloud Scheduler Admin` for scheduled functions.
 Since the deploy service account is using the App Engine default service account in the deploy process, it also needs the `Service Account User` role.
 If you're only doing Hosting, `Firebase Hosting Admin` is enough.